Craig Finn: Work with other artists

 He worked with Minneapolis rapper P.O.S on the song "Safety In Speed (Heavy Metal)" which was released on the 2006 album Audition.
 Always close to the Twin Cities music scene, he also contributed to Minnesota musician Mark Mallman's song "You're Never Alone in New York" on the 2009 album Invincible Criminal.

-In between being in Lifter Puller and The Hold Steady, he was in a project with Mr. Projectile known as The Brokerdealer, a techno styled group.
+In between being in Lifter Puller and the Hold Steady, he was in a project with Mr. Projectile known as the Brokerdealer, a techno styled group.
 They released two unnamed EPs.

-In 2010 he co-wrote, with Chris Cheney, the title track from The Living End's 2011 album, The Ending Is Just The Beginning Repeating, while Cheney was in New York City.
+In 2010 he co-wrote, with Chris Cheney, the title track from the Living End's 2011 album, The Ending Is Just The Beginning Repeating, while Cheney was in New York City.
 After working together, Cheney called Finn "a hell of a lyricist".

-In 2011, Finn performs lead vocals for a Minnesota Twins tribute song "Don't Call Them Twinkies" on The Baseball Project's second album Volume 2: High and Inside.
+In 2011, Finn performs lead vocals for a Minnesota Twins tribute song "Don't Call Them Twinkies" on the Baseball Project's second album Volume 2: High and Inside.

 In 2012, he sang backup on the title track for Joe Pug's album, The Great Despiser.

 On April 8, 2014, Cheap Girls premiered the song "Man In Question" from their Famous Graves album.
 The track features Finn on guest vocals.

 On February 22, 2016, Craig released a split single with Titus Andronicus named "No Faith / No Future / No Problem".
 On this split, Titus Andronicus covers Craig's "No Future" from his debut solo album, Clear Heart Full Eyes, and Craig Finn covers Titus Andronicus's "No Future" from their debut album, The Airing Of Grievances.

 Solo

 Finn's first solo album, recorded in Austin, Texas, entitled Clear Heart Full Eyes, was released January 24, 2012 through Vagrant Records.
 A second solo album, Faith in the Future, was released in 2015.
 Following Faith in the Future, Craig Finn released the Newmyer's Roof EP featuring the title track "Newmyer's Roof" and six songs that were not on Faith in the Future.
-The EP was originally made available in June 2015 as a pre-order download via PledgeMusic, but was given a full release on March 4, 2016 via Partisan Records.
+The EP was originally made available in June 2015 as a pre-order download via PledgeMusic, but was given a full release on March 4, 2016, via Partisan Records.

 In December, 2016, Finn released "Preludes", the first single from his next album, titled We All Want the Same Things, which was released via Partisan Records on March 24, 2017.

 On January 30, 2019, Partisan Records announced the April 26 release of Finn's fourth album, I Need A New War, and released the first song from the album, "Blankets".

 On May 20, 2022, A Legacy of Rentals was released on Positive Jams/Thirty Tigers.

+On April 4, 2025, Finn released his sixth solo studio album, Always Been, produced by the War on Drugs frontman Adam Granduciel.
+The album features Granduciel and the War on Drugs appearing throughout as Finn's backing band.